pkolh/SW1D/README.md

 # SW1D

-Surface waves in a 1D layered elastic half-space.
+Surface waves in a 1D layered elastic medium.

 ---